Review policy

 Please do not offer military fiction, alternate history, mysteries, Westerns, or nonfiction.

 My reviews are honest and may at times include constructive criticism.
 I take editing quality, layout, and design into consideration for self- and subsidy-published works; however, if the content is excellent, those elements will not preclude a review.
-I try to limit my acceptance of books for review to SP historical fiction that would appeal to the general public.
+I try to limit my acceptance of books for review to historical fiction that would appeal to the general public.

 Submitting a work for review does not guarantee a review.
 I read at least fifty pages of each novel before deciding on review suitability.
 I only review books I’ve read in entirety.
 I will not sell review copies, and I will clarify if the book is a review copy at the end of each post.